 Attracting long-term tenants to your rental property isn’t always easy, especially with rising competition among landlords.
-However, the key to finding tenants that won’t move from your property quickly is to make yourself stand out as one of the best landlords in the area.
+However, the key to finding reliable tenants, like pre-screened student tenants that won’t move from your property quickly, is to do your due diligence.
+Make yourself stand out as one of the best landlords in the area.
 If you’re not sure how to do this, don’t worry!
-Below, you’ll find some of the best ways to make yourself an impressive landlord, ensuring you can find long-term tenants for your property.

 1. Welcome new tenants